-To standardize evidence of competence in written communication, the English placement examination is required.
-Students whose performance on a College-administered placement examination is below an acceptable standard are required to take and pass the English course specified (see English curriculum, "College English Requirements").
-Administration dates for the placement examinations are posted, and it is the responsibility of the student to arrange for taking the examination before the second semester of the junior
+To standardize evidence of competence in written communication and math, the English and Math placement examinations are required.
+Students whose performance on a College-administered placement examination is below an acceptable standard are required to take and pass the English and Math courses specified (see English curriculum, "College English Requirements" and Mathematics curriculum).
+Administration dates for the placement examinations are posted, and it is the responsibility of the student to arrange for taking the examination before the second semester of the junior year.